unicode-org/message-format-wg/spec/registry.md

 but a weaker match than any exact match _key_ value.

 The rules for a given locale might not produce all of the keywords.
-The meaning of the keywords is different, depending on the locale.
 A given _operand_ value might produce different keywords depending on the locale.

 Apply the rules to the resolved value of the _operand_ and the relevant function _options_,